electron/forge/CONTRIBUTING.md

 - Feature requests
 - [Pull requests](#filing-pull-requests)

-We strongly suggest that before filing an issue, you search through the existing issues to see if it has already been filed by someone else.
+We strongly suggest that before filing an issue, you search through existing issues to see if it has already been filed by someone else.

 This project is a part of the Electron ecosystem.
 As such, all contributions to this project follow